 WHAT THE EBC TREK COSTS FOR SHOESTRINGERS

 The cheapest way to do the Everest Base Camp Trek is to walk in to Lukla from Sriwalajaya, near Jiri, which takes six days: accommodation and food costs along this section of the route will be well under $10 a day for most, but you’ll cover an elevation equivalent to scaling Everest from sea level as you trudge up and down the valleys.
 Returning, you can either take the same route or walk out to Phaplu or elsewhere and pick up a jeep.
 (For more detail on this, see my Everest Base Camp Trek FAQ.)

 EVEREST BASE CAMP TREK COSTS – INDIE STYLE

-Most people choose to fly into Lukla, which costs $154 each way for non-Indian foreigners and 5573 INR for Indians in 2017, under $50 for Nepalese nationals, such as guides and porters who are travelling with you from Kathmandu.
+Most people choose to fly into Lukla, which costs $148 each way for non-Indian foreigners and 5573 INR for Indians in 2017, under $50 for Nepalese nationals, such as guides and porters who are travelling with you from Kathmandu.
 Overseas citizens, though not Nepalis, can now apparently book flights online at Tara Air, but you are still best off booking through an agent in Nepal who can help out if flights get backed up at Lukla.